nx-lr/32chars-js/README.md

 ## Breaking down the output

 The output file uses only two variables, the underscore `_` and the dollar sign `$`.
-By default, `$` assigns characters, encoded substrings and functions to programmatically generated keys.The substrings are referenced, decoded and then used to build back the original string.
+By default, `$` assigns characters, encoded substrings and functions to programmatically generated keys.
+The substrings are referenced, decoded and then used to build back the original string.

 However, we have to form words that we use repeatedly to derive other letters, or form part of crucial functions.
 Some of these are keywords, function, method and property names.
 Throughout, only those that repeat twice or more are encoded with a specific, arbitrary key.